About the LLM Health Law and Ethics

 You will gain an insight into the impact of the Human Rights Act 1998 on healthcare and the law, as well as exploring the link between ill health and poverty and the implications of this.

-Why choose LLM Health Law?
+Why choose LLM Health Law and Ethics?

 - Gain an in-depth understanding of Health Law and Ethics in a European context.

 - Learn from expert teaching staff including Dr Austen Garwood-Gowers, the author of leading works in organ transplantation and medical use of the human body more generally.

 - Option to complement your study of Health Law and Ethics with up two modules from other LLM subject areas.